Rain-py/Rain/README.md

     </tr>
 </table>

+## Semi-asynchronous training

+We proposed a middle-ground scheme named semi-asynchronous training which combines the advantages of both synchronous and asynchronous training (fast model convergence and high resource utility).
+It performs asynchronous updates but it doesn’t permit a worker to be ahead of other workers in terms of global updates that this worker participated in by a specified threshold (number of updates).
+This is done to ensure that if a worker is very slow and there are others that are relatively faster, the fast workers don't wait too long waiting for the slow worker (as in synchronous training) and the model convergence doesn’t become very slow (as in asynchronous training).
+This technique was proven to achieve better overall performance metrics than the standard techniques.

 ## Machine Learning

 Machine learning algorithms can be divided into two categories: supervised learning and unsupervised learning.
 Supervised learning takes labeled inputs (e.g., a set of images labeled dogs and cats) and builds a model that can be used to predict future unlabeled inputs.
 Unsupervised learning aims to discover patterns about the data without relying on labeled instances (e.g., clustering customers into categories for market analysis).